 Himalayan poplar (Populus ciliata) is a large tree, growing to 20 m tall, with a thick, fissured bark on older trunks.
 The leaves are ovate to heart-shaped, long-pointed, finely toothed, to 25 cm long and 15 cm broad, with a very long stalk, to 13 cm.
-This species grows in forests, along streams, and in open areas between 1,500 and 3,600 metres altitude, from Pakistan eastwards through southern Tibet to the Yunnan Province in China.
+This species grows in forests, along streams, and in open areas between 1,500 and 3,600 m altitude, from Pakistan eastwards through southern Tibet to the Yunnan Province in China.
 It is widely cultivated in Tibetan areas, its wood used for construction, the branches to make roofs, and the foliage for fodder.
 A paste of the bark is applied to muscular swellings.

-The Muktinath Temple, dedicated to the Hindu god Vishnu, is situated in a growth of old Himalayan poplars in the Jhong River Valley, Mustang, central Nepal. – Read more about this temple elsewhere on this website, see Religion: Hinduism.
+The Muktinath Temple, dedicated to the Hindu god Vishnu, is situated in a growth of old Himalayan poplars in the Jhong River Valley, Mustang, central Nepal. – Read more about this temple on the page Religion: Hinduism.
 (Photo copyright © by Kaj Halberg)

 Autumn foliage of Himalayan poplar, near Hemis Gompa, Ladakh.
 (Photo copyright © by Kaj Halberg)

 Saxifragaceae (saxifrage family)

 This worldwide family contains about 80 genera with c.
 1,200 species.
 By far the largest genus is Saxifraga with around 450 species, distributed in Asia, Europe, North America, and the Andes Mountains of South America.
 Most species grow in alpine areas.
 One species is presented below, whereas others are dealt with on the page Plants – Mountain plants: Himalayan flora.